GluuFederation/docs-ce-prod/docs/source/upgrade/index.md

     Put the schema file in `/opt/opendj/config/schema/`

-There are two options to perform the upgrade (both methods work inside the container):

-#### Upgrade with Scripts
-There are two steps upgrading 3.1.x to 4.1: first upgrade from 3.1.x to 4.0 and then upgrade to 4.1 We need two scripts:

-##### 1) Upgrade 3.1.x to 4.0
 The upgrade script can download all needed software and applications from the internet.
-Please run each script in different directory.
+Please run each script in a different directory.
 You can perform an online upgrade by following these steps:

 * Create directory
 ```